espressif/esp-sr/docs/audio_front_end/README.md

 	afe_config_t afe_config = AFE_CONFIG_DEFAULT();

-Users can adjust the switch of each algorithm module and its corresponding parameters in macros ` AFE_ CONFIG_ DEFAULT ()`:
+Users can adjust the switch of each algorithm module and its corresponding parameters in ` afe_config`:

 ```
 #define AFE_CONFIG_DEFAULT() { \